Corruption Charges Related to Import-Export Operations

 - Foreign Law Compliance – It is a defense to criminal culpability under the FCPA that a payment was lawful under the laws or regulations of the recipient official’s country of citizenship.

 - Bona Fide Expenditure – It is a defense to criminal culpability under the FCPA that a payment constitutes a “bona fide expenditure” and is directly related to either (i) “the promotion, demonstration, or explanation of products or services;” or, (ii) “the execution or performance of a contract with a foreign government or agency thereof.”

 Learn more about the defense strategies we use to protect our clients in federal corruption cases.

 About Oberheiden, P.C.

-Oberheiden, P.C. is a federal criminal defense law firm with a national presence and headquarters in Dallas, Texas.
+Oberheiden, P.C. is a federal criminal defense law firm with a national presence.
 The firm was founded by Dr. Nick Oberheiden, a federal defense lawyer who has more than a decade of experience in private practice and who received his training and education at top institutions in the United States and abroad.
-The firm’s team of defense attorneys also includes several former federal prosecutors, many of whom worked for the DOJ for decades before entering private practice.
+The firm’s team of FCPA lawyers also includes several former federal prosecutors, many of whom worked for the DOJ for decades before entering private practice.